THE ZOO IN FOREST PARK & EDUCATION CENTER STAFF

 413-733-2251, ext.
 923 | email@example.com

-Caroline joined The Zoo team in May 2018 and brings over a decade of cenvironmental and animal education experience to her role as Director of Education.
+Caroline joined The Zoo team in May 2018 and brings over a decade of environmental and animal education experience to her role as Director of Education.
 Caroline earned a Bachelor of Arts in Theatre from The University of North Carolina at Charlotte in 2014 and continued her education at The University of Hartford, graduating with a Master’s Degree in Education in 2017.
-She spends her free time at home with her three cats (Granger, Alastor, and Emilia) and her German shepherd, Steele.
+She spends her free time at home crafting and snuggling with her three cats, Granger, Alastor, and Emilia or playing with her dogs, Steele and Riggins.

-When she is not hosting education programs at The Zoo, you can find Caroline spending time with some of her favorite residents throughout The Zoo, including Cherry the Opossum, and Thor and Loki, the raccoons.
+When she is not hosting education programs at The Zoo, you can find Caroline spending time with some of her favorite residents throughout The Zoo, including Atlas the coyote and the Virginia opossums.

 Camille Forbes | Development Associate